 HUD published a proposed rule for comment regarding the verification of eligible immigration status for recipients of housing assistance.
 According to the proposed rule, HUD believes that requiring the verified eligible immigration status of the head of household or spouse is more in keeping with statutory goals of ensuring that HUD’s limited financial resources be used to aid families lawfully present in the United States, encompassing U.S. citizens and nationals, as well as noncitizens with eligible immigration status.
-Please send NAHMA any comments on the proposed rule by Friday, June 28, 2019.

 The proposed rule would make two changes to HUD’s current regulations implementing parts of the Housing and Community Development Act of 1980 relating to U.S. citizens and certain categories of eligible noncitizens in HUD’s public housing and Section 8 Housing Assistance programs (Section 214):